-In case you’re too lazy to examine the above statements yourself or can’t see the errors yourself allow me to explain.
+In case you can’t see the errors yourself allow me to explain.

 The statement is a logical fallacy known as a category mistake or error.

-A category mistake, or category error, is a semantic or ontological error in which “things f one kind are presented as if they belonged to another.
+A category mistake, or category error, is a semantic or ontological error in which “things of one kind are presented as if they belonged to another kind, another category.
 Alternatively, a property is ascribed to a thing that could not possibly have that property.

 We may also point out that these statements also contain fallacies of equivocation.

 How so?
-Atheism is a metaphysical position.
-Stamp collecting is not related to any metaphysical stance at all, unless one worships or fanatically preaches it.
+Atheism is a metaphysical position concerning the existence of a supreme being, creator of all things.
+Stamp collecting is not related to any metaphysical stance at all, unless one worships it.
 Tennis anyone?
 Well using “not playing tennis isn’t a sport” is the same error.
-Tennis is not a metaphysical position, nor is not playing tennis.
-Atheism on the contrary is adhered to and, as the cases before us, preached religiously.
+Tennis is not a metaphysical position, nor is not playing tennis, and it’s nothing like the category of the creation of a universe.
+Nobody writes books like “The Stamp Collecting Delusion” or “Bald is Hair Color Delusion”.
+No wonder.
+A totally different category of existences is involved.
+Atheism on the contrary is adhered to as a metaphysical belief concerning ultimate realities, and, as the cases before us, preached religiously.

 So NOW you’re saying, “Gee that was obvious”.
 Well I hope you were because it is obvious.